 PROTECT: Our source water protection program focuses on pollution prevention and watershed management.
-Source water is untreated water from reservoirs and aquifers that serve as a community's water source.
+Source water is untreated water from lakes, rivers, streams, ponds, reservoirs, aquifers and springs that serve as a community's water source.
 Protecting these sources is one of the best ways to prevent drinking water from becoming polluted.
-We own 27,000 acres of land in this region and manage it carefully.
+We own more than 27,000 acres of land in the Greater New Haven region and manage it carefully.
 We vigilantly monitor the quality of the water and all activity on the surrounding land, constantly watching for potential contamination of our supplies.
 Here's how you can help us protect source water:

-- Pick up after your pet. - > Never dump anything in streams, lakes or storm drains. - Compost yard waste and use natural fertilizers. - Check vehicle fluid levels and repair leaks. - Properly dispose of household hazardous waste; visit rwater.com to learn if your community participates in HazWaste Central.
+- Pick up after your pet. - Never dump anything in streams, lakes or storm drains. - ▶ Compost yard waste and use natural fertilizers. - ► Check vehicle fluid levels and repair leaks. - ➤ Properly dispose of household hazardous waste; visit rwater.com to learn if your community participates in HazWaste Central.

 TREAT: Aquifer water is naturally filtered underground.
 Reservoir water is filtered at our treatment plants.
-Both reservoir and aquifer water are disinfected with chlorine to kill microbes that can cause illness.
+Water from both reservoirs and aquifers is disinfected with chlorine to kill microbes that can cause illness.
 We add fluoride to prevent dental cavities, as required by Connecticut Department of Public Health (DPH) regulations, and phosphate to minimize corrosion of pipes.

-DISTRIBUTE: We supply clean, reliable, high-quality water through a 1,700-mile-long network of pipes, pumping stations and storage tanks.
-We carefully maintain our extensive distribution system to ensure that high-quality water is fed to your tap.
+DISTRIBUTE: We carefully maintain our extensive distribution system to ensure that high-quality water is available on tap anytime you need it.